hereticjsorg/heretic/manual/cli.md

 ## Parameters Available

-* *--addPage &lt;id&gt; [--navigation]*: create a new page (optionally add to navbar)
+* *--addModule &lt;id&gt; [--navigation]*: create a new module (optionally add to navbar)
-* *--removePage &lt;id&gt;*: delete existing page
+* *--removeModule &lt;id&gt;*: delete existing module
 * *--addLanguage &lt;id:name&gt;*: add new language (example: de-de:Deutsch)
 * *--removeLanguage &lt;id&gt;*: delete existing language

 ## Examples

-Add a new page with ID *test*, route */test* and include it into the navbar:
+Add a new module with ID *test*, route */test* and include it into the navbar:

 ```
-npm run cli -- --addPage test --navigation
+npm run cli -- --addModule test --navigation
 ```

-Remove a page with ID *test* (also removes the corresponding entries in the navbar):
+Remove a module with ID *test* (also removes the corresponding entries in the navbar):

 ```
-npm run cli -- --removePage test
+npm run cli -- --removeModule test
 ```

 Add a new language (with ISO code *de-de* and name *Deutsch*):